 Paul Kinnane has made a name for himself in the Poser community.
 He’s a talented developer who has released two versions of PoserPhysics in partnership with us.
-The latest iteration, PoserPhysics 2012 can be found here on Content Paradise.
+The latest iteration, PoserPhysics 2012 can be found here.

 Not a guy to just sit around once he’s finished a project, Paul dug in deep to build support for Poser in the highly acclaimed Octane Render engine.
 Octane Render, what’s that?
 Fair enough, here’s what the folks that develop Octane Render have to say: “Octane Render is the world’s first GPU based, un-biased, physically based renderer.
 It uses the video card in your computer to render photorealistic results fast…really fast.
 This allows the user to create stunning works in a fraction of the time of traditional CPU based renderers.”